X-ray inspection

 An open X-ray tube is called "open tube" because it is possible to change the filament.
 Depening on the type, the filament must be changed every 300 to 1000 X-ray hours.
 Open X-ray tubes are thus not maintenance free.
 Since the tube can be opened, an external vacuum pump is needed for operation.
 Due to the vacuum created by the external pump the X-ray beam can be focused better, which allows detail detectability in the nanometer range to be achieved with open tubes.

-power and voltage at image generation
+Power and voltage at image generation

 Power and voltage can be adjusted during X-ray inspection to allow a wide variety of materials to be X-rayed.
 The right range of power and voltage depends on the materials to be inspected: Materials with lowe density like aluminium need less voltage than materials with a high density like iron or gold.
 In general, X-ray images where more voltage has been applied will be brighter than images with less voltage because more radiation passes through the sample to the detector.